wp-plugins/ticket-tailor/readme.txt

 * Stripe - Use your own Stripe account to take credit card payments for event tickets
 * MailChimp - Automatically send your event attendees email addresses to your MailChimp lists
 * Facebook - Add event registration to your Facebook page so your customers can buy tickets directly
+* Zapier - When anyone buys a ticket to your event, you can now trigger 1,000s of events in other great apps inc. Google Spreadsheets, Xero, Infusionsoft, and Salesforce.

 = Testimonials from people using Ticket Tailor for event ticketing =